Freeland goes 7 innings as Rockies beat Marlins 6-3

-Miami’s defense turned leaky in the fourth, when shortstop Miguel Rojas made a wild throw to first and center fielder Lewis Brinson let a single elude him, allowing a runner to score from first.
+The crowd was booing by the fourth inning, when Miami shortstop Miguel Rojas made a wild throw to first and center fielder Lewis Brinston let a single elude him, allowing a runner to score from first.

 Earlier, catcher Alfaro was slow to pursue a pitch that bounced away from him, which permitted a runner to advance.

 Derek Jeter, beginning his second season as the Marlins’ CEO, watched the start of the game from the second row but was out of there by the fourth.